 Language in Kyrgyzstan

-Kyrgyz is the national language of Kyrgyzstan.
+Kyrgyz is one of two national languages in Kyrgyzstan.
 It’s written using the Cyrillic alphabet (the Russian one) plus a few extra letters.
 Learning a few basic Kyrgyz phrases is a nice gesture.

-However, Russian is also widely spoken throughout Kyrgyzstan.
-Russian is the main language in the capital, and most people around the country speak at least basic Russian.
+Russian, the second national language, is also widely spoken throughout Kyrgyzstan.
+It’s the capital’s primary language, and most people around the country speak at least basic Russian.

-As far as language goes, Russian is the most useful language for travel in Kyrgyzstan.
+As far as traveler-friendly language choices go, Russian is the most useful language for travel in Kyrgyzstan.
 Before you go, I recommend at least learning some of the Cyrillic alphabet and a few basic Russian phrases through apps like Duolingo.
 If you want to go beyond basics, I use and highly recommend Pimsleur audio lessons.

 Alcohol in Kyrgyzstan